SkoolNotes/Taproot/2021BIO201/KBhBIO101Mutations.md

 ---

 # Mutations
-Mutations are one way by which totally random, not controlled fo
+Mutations are one way by which totally random, not controlled for, and fully spont

 you are probably looking for [[KBhBIO101MutationsAllealsInheritance]].